mariadb-corporation/MaxScale/Documentation/About/Limitations.md

   statements.
 If a query by a query ID is to be killed, it needs to be done directly on the backend databases.

-* The `KILL` commands are executed asynchronously and the results are ignored.
-Due to this, they will always appear to succeed even if the user is lacking the permissions.
+* Any `KILL` commands executed using a prepared statement are ignored by MaxScale.
+If any are executed, it is highly likely that the wrong connection ends up being killed.

 * The change user command (COM_CHANGE_USER) only works with standard authentication.